hashicorp/terraform-provider-awscc/docs/resources/rds_db_parameter_group.md

  RDS for Db2 requires you to bring your own Db2 license.
 You must enter your IBM customer ID (``rds.ibm_customer_id``) and site number (``rds.ibm_site_id``) before starting a Db2 instance.
  For more information about DB parameters and DB parameter groups for Amazon RDS DB engines, see [Working with DB Parameter Groups](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_WorkingWithParamGroups.html) in the *Amazon RDS User Guide*.
  For more information about DB cluster and DB instance parameters and parameter groups for Amazon Aurora DB engines, see [Working with DB Parameter Groups and DB Cluster Parameter Groups](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/USER_WorkingWithParamGroups.html) in the *Amazon Aurora User Guide*.
-  AWS CloudFormation doesn't support specifying an apply method for each individual
+   AWS CloudFormation doesn't support specifying an apply method for each individual parameter.
+The default apply method for each parameter is used.
 - `tags` (Attributes List) An optional array of key-value pairs to apply to this DB parameter group.
    Currently, this is the only property that supports drift detection. (see [below for nested schema](#nestedatt--tags))

 ### Read-Only